 Once you identify all your departure and arrival options, it's time to use flight search tools to pull up the lowest fares.

 To find the cheapest flights for each airport, select the All Airport" option in GoLastMinute (or similar flight search applications).
 For places like New York with multiple airports relatively close to the city, you should see fares for all the nearby airports.

-For other cities like Boston with feasible alternate airports located farther away, you may have to perform separate searches - so again, taking Boston as an example, you would enter Manchester Airport or Green International into the search box.
+For other cities like Boston with two or more feasible airports located farther away, you will need to perform separate searches - so taking Boston as an example, you would do three searches, entering Boston Logan, Manchester Airport, Green International into the search box.

 Once you see which airport offers the cheapest fares, you can then determine if other costs such as transportation and travel time make the savings worthwhile.

 Among NYC airports, only JFK can be reached on public transportation from Manhattan but you should count on spending 60-90 minutes to get there.
 Cab rides to any of the three airports are likely be faster, but will cost you much more.